A Texas church shooting leaves a pastor dead and 2 others injured - KESQ

 A Texas church shooting leaves a pastor dead and 2 others injured

-A man suspected of killing a pastor in a Texas church shooting Sunday was found hiding from police in the church bathroom shortly beforehand, Smith County Sheriff Larry Smith said.
+A man charged with killing the pastor of a Texas church Sunday had been hiding from police in the church bathroom after a high-speed chase the night before, Smith County Sheriff Larry Smith said.

-The suspect had successfully eluded police after a two-hour manhunt Saturday night, Smith told reporters Sunday.

-He ended up at the Starrville Methodist Church in Winona, about 100 miles east of Dallas.

-On Sunday morning, the pastor of the church discovered a man in the bathroom holding a red bank bag that belonged to the church.

-The pastor drew his firearm and ordered the suspect to stop, Smith said.
-The suspect moved toward the front door, then lunged, disarmed, and fatally shot the pastor.
+Police identified the suspect as Mytrez Deunte Woolen, 21, who has been charged with aggravated assault while exhibiting a deadly weapon, aggravated assault causing serious bodily injury and first-degree capital murder, according to a news release from the Smith County Sheriff’s Office.

 Two people were also injured — one from a gunshot wound, and another from falling.
-The surviving gunshot victim was in surgery Sunday, and his condition is unknown, Smith said.
+The gunshot victim was in surgery Sunday, and his condition is unknown, Smith said.
+His injuries were described by Smith as non-life threatening.

-The suspect fled the scene in a stolen vehicle belonging to the pastor and was pursued by a Harrison County deputy who was able to disable the vehicle and take the suspect into custody, Smith said.

-The suspect was headed to a Tyler-area hospital be treated for a gunshot wound to his left hand.
+The suspect then took one of the victims’ vehicles, Smith said, but the 2018 GMC truck was equipped with OnStar technology, which was used to track and then disable the vehicle.

 Texas Gov. Greg Abbott shared his condolences in a statement Sunday.